mayank22785/blog/_posts/2015-10-26-aws-inspector-introduction.md

 All the collected data is analyzed and compared against the set of built-in security rules selected in **Step:3**

 ###6: The Report
-After the assessment, Inspector generates a detailed report of any vulnerability or compliance issue and prioritize steps for remideations.
+After the assessment, Inspector generates a detailed report of any vulnerability or compliance issue and prioritize steps for remediation.

 The preview launch of the Inspector will have the following set of rules: